 Escape into Scotland’s dramatic scenery on horseback, during a horse care or trail riding holiday.
 If you’re a beginner, spend a few days learning how to look after and groom a horse.
 You can also book a riding lesson.
 Then trot among the Glens in Crieff, Perthshire, or across the Red Point beaches on the Western Isles.
 For those more experienced, spend a week exploring the trails of Knoydart, West Highlands, or the Mull of Kintyre.
 Here the terrain is diverse and a good level of fitness will be required.

-If you book the elements of your holiday separately a Free Spirit Super Duper policy will cover you for end supplier failure if travel or accommodation provider suffers from financial failure.
+If you book elements of your holiday separately a Free Spirit Super Duper policy will cover you for end supplier failure if your travel or accommodation provider suffers from financial failure.

 How to get to Scotland